 Prepping and pickling beets is easy!

-The beets should peel super easy now.
+- The beets should peel super easy now.
 Just rub your finger over the outside and you’ll see the skin separate off the beet.

-After the brine is made you’ll want to have your very clean and dry mason jars ready to go.
+6. After the brine is made you’ll want to have your very clean and dry mason jars ready to go.
 Cut your beets into slices or cubes or whatever shape you want your pickles to be in.
 Pack the jar as full as you can, but still leaving about an inch space at the top.

-Carefully pour your prepared brine over the beets to about 1/2″ from the top of the jar and all the beets are covered.
-I like to take a super clean knife and poke it into the jar to release any air pockets that might have been trapped.
+7. Carefully pour your prepared brine over the beets to about ½″ from the top of the jar and so that all the beets are covered.
+This is important that the beets be covered in the brine, for safety purposes, as well as brining/pickling purposes.

+8. I like to take a super clean knife and poke it into the jar to release any air pockets that might have been trapped.
 You can sprinkle a bit of extra pickling spice over the top of the beets, wipe the rims of the jar and put on the top.
 Let them come to room temp and then put them in the fridge.

 How Long Will The Beet Pickles Keep In The Refrigerator?

-The longer they are in the jar of course, the better!
-They will keep un the fridge for at least up to a month (if they last that long!!).
+The longer they are in the jar of course, the better for the flavor!
+They will keep in the fridge for at least up to a month (if they last that long!!).

-If you open them and they smell funky or look a little off, don’t eat them and simply discard.
+But of course, if you open them and they smell funky or look a little off, don’t eat them and simply discard.